 Samuel Adams Winter Lager (Massachusetts; 5.3% alc.)

 A malty bock beer brewed with touches of cinnamon, ginger and orange peel.

 Shillow Beer Co.
 Sass on the Side (Ontario; 5.6% alc.)

 Exclusive to beerbistro is this brown ale that’s lightly roasty and modestly bitter with a quenching off-dry finish.

 Side Launch Dark Lager (Ontario; 5.3% alc.)

 A German-style dunkel with a soft malt and toffee aroma, making for an easygoing beer with a light, sweet nuttiness.

 Ales with a moderate to full bitterness and a naturally fruity hop character

 Lagunitas IPA (California; 6.3% alc.)

-Starting spicy-sweet and citrusy, this benchmark IPA finishes with the best kind of dry bitterness you can possibly expect.
+Starting spicy-sweet and citrusy, this benchmark IPA finishes with a beautiful dry bitterness.